Supergiovane/node-red-contrib-boolean-logic-ultimate/README.md

 <pre>
 {
-  "payload": 30, // This is the SUM
+  "payload": 30, // This is the math result
-  "topic": "Sum", // Node  Topic
+  "topic": "MyMath", // Node  Topic
-  "average": 15, // This is the AVERAVE "measurements": 2 // This is the number of topics that have been evaluated }
+  "average": 15, // This is the AVERAGE, in case of SUM "measurements": 2 // This is the number of topics that have been evaluated }
 </pre>